 Despite the grass in the yard, the chestnut mare was uninterested and dull.
 Knowing that the chestnut needed immediate help, paperwork was signed to relinquish the horses to HAHS.
 When not tied out on the grass, the mares lived in a dirt lot with no shelter and since the owner could not afford to feed them, they often went hungry.
 Despite her hunger, the paint mare ignored the grain and proved very difficult to catch.
 Once HAHS had both horses in hand, they were loaded onto the trailer and taken back to the HAHS farm, where the vet was waiting to meet them.

 The bay mare, Gisele, was given the lowest body score possible - a one.
 Giselle was little more than bones and was very dull and dehydrated.
 Examination of her discovered that she had a lip tattoo - which means she was a Thoroughbred racehorse and raced on the track at one time.
 The paint mare, Remi, was nervous about being handled, but started to settle in once she realized how gentle everyone was.
 Remi was in better shape and given a body score of 4.

 A few weeks into her recovery, Gisele was still very thin and recovering more slowly than usual due to her miscarriage.

 Only 3 days into her recovery, Gisele was rushed to Kendall Road Equine Hospital where she, sadly, aborted a 4 month old foal.
 Being as weak and thin as she was, she was unable to sustain a foal and if she would have carried the foal to foal term, it may have killed her.
 Luckily, Gisele recovered well with the help of some antibiotics and specialized care and returned to HAHS to continue her recovery.

-Remi is a beautiful paint mare that we hope to have evaluated soon!
+Remi is a beautiful paint mare that is currently in training and making great progress!